system2001/Egypt-E-Commerce-Simulation-Database/README.md

 ## 📂 Repository Structure
 * [Database ](DataSet) : Contains the 7 CSV files (`customers.csv`, `orders.csv`, `employees.csv`, etc.) representing the simulated data.
-* `/sql/`: Contains SQL scripts for creating the database schema and sample analytical queries.
+* [SQL ](SQL) : Contains SQL scripts for creating the database schema and sample analytical queries.
 * `/images/`: Contains diagrams and dashboard screenshots.

 ## 💡 How to Use This Data